glessard/swift-channels/README.md

 The `for` loop will count up to 10 on a background thread, sending results to the main thread, which prints them.
-The main thread pauses while waiting for results inside the `<-ch` channel receive operation.
+The main thread pauses while waiting for results inside `<-receiver`, the channel receive operation.
 The `while` loop will then exit when the channel becomes closed.
-An empty, closed channel returns nil, thereby signaling to receivers that it has become closed.
+Receiving from a channel that is both empty and closed returns nil, thereby signaling that the channel has become closed.

 Missing from this is a powerful construct such as the Select keyword from Go, which is quite useful when dealing with multiple channels at once.
-There is an initial implementation that is both unstable and slow.
+There is an initial implementation that is both unstable and slow, on the `channel-select` branch.

-Also missing is a deadlock detector.
-Deadlocks will happen!
-They don't have to.
-Good luck.

-I welcome questions and suggestions
+I welcome questions and suggestions.